Code-Institute-Submissions/stroemlind-esart_JulyResub/TESTING.md

 ![Checkoutform fail 7](documentation/testing/checkout1.png)

 ### Add, edit and delete poster through the web application's front-end as Admin/Superuser
-An admin or Superuser for the web application can add, edit and delete posters to the shop through frontend applications.
+An admin or Superuser can add, edit and delete posters to the shop through the frontend applications.
 The User gets a notification each time they successfully add, edit, or delete a poster.
 The User also receives a message about which poster they are editing.

 * Add a poster to the shop